NAC Basics – The House, Formation, Activities

 With over 250 seminarians at our Janiculum campus, the North American College is a large community.
 Fraternity and fellowship are developed and cultivated between many different groups: theology classes, diocesan brothers, hall corridors, universities, and the whole house.

 The academic year in Rome doesn’t begin until October, but that doesn’t mean the learning doesn’t start right away.
 Language studies, workshops, and a week-long silent retreat are on the schedule for August and September.
 The diaconate ordinations take place right before classes begin, and the year takes off from there.
 While Thanksgiving is not celebrated in Italy, the men of the College mark the day in suitable American style, complete with turkey and pumpkin pie.
 Christmas follows soon after, providing the seminarians with the chance to celebrate the season with the Holy Father here in Rome or the chance to travel abroad.
 The fall semester concludes at the end of January and is followed by a few weeks of final exams in February.
 Once the spring semester begins, Lent is just around the corner, with the annual tradition of the Station Church pilgrimages.
 Every other year, the College celebrates Holy Week in house.
-Holy Week of 2018 will be celebrated by the whole house at the NAC, while in 2019, seminarians are given the opportunity to celebrate Holy Week abroad.
+Holy Week of 2019 seminarians will be given the opportunity to celebrate Holy Week abroad while in 2020, it will be celebrated by the whole house at the NAC.
 Shortly thereafter, the end of the academic year is upon us.
 In May and in June seminarians find themselves preparing for another round of exams and planning summer assignments throughout Europe, the States, and other parts of the globe.

 Here are some of the major events of the year, roughly order of appearance: